DoctorMcKay/node-steam-user/README.md

 *This is an [ID event](#id-events).*

-Emitted when Steam sends us persona information about a user.
+Emitted when Steam sends us persona information about a user, which will only happen if this client instance's persona state is [online](#setpersonastate-name).
 The [`users`](#users) property isn't yet updated when this is emitted, so you can compare to see what changed.

 ### group
 - `sid` - A `SteamID` object for the group whose data we just received